Stocks See Support As Year-End Bullish Sentiment Continues

 US Stock Movers

 Chip stocks are trading mostly higher, with leadership from Nvidia.
-Lam Research (LRCX) and Texas Instruments (TXN)are up more than +0.5%.
-However, GlobalFoundries (GFS) and ARM Holdings (ARM) are down more than -0.7%.
+Lam Research (LRCX) and Asml (ASML)are up more than +0.6%.
+However, GlobalFoundries (GFS) is down more than -1.0%.

-Cryptocurrency-exposed stocks are trading lower, with Bitcoin (^BTCUSD) today showing a small loss.
-Mara Holdings (MARA)is down more than -4%.
-Riot Platforms (RIOT)and Galaxy Digital Holdings (GLXY)are down more than -3%.
-Coinbase Global (COIN) is down -1.5%.,
+Cryptocurrency-exposed stocks are trading lower, with Bitcoin (^BTCUSD) today down -0.8%.
+Mara Holdings (MARA)is down more than -4%, Galaxy Digital Holdings (GLXY) is down more than -3%, and Riot Platforms (RIOT) is down more than -2%.
+Coinbase Global (COIN) is down -1.5%.

-Energy companies are trading mostly lower due to today’s -0.8% decline in Feb WTI crude oil futures.
-Valero (VLO) is down about -0.9%, and Devon Energy (DVN) is down -0.7%.
+Energy companies are trading mostly lower due to today’s -1.6% decline in Feb WTI crude oil futures.
+Devon Energy (DVN) is down more than -1%, and Diamondback Energy (FANG) is down about -1%.

 Mining companies are seeing support today, with gold, silver, and platinum posting record highs, and copper trading higher.
-Freeport McMoRan (FCX) and Coeur Mining (CDE) are trading up more than +1%.
+Freeport McMoRan (FCX) is up more than +3%, Coeur Mining (CDE) is up more than +2%, and Newmont (NEM) is up more than +1%.

+Target (TGT) is up by more than 1% after the Financial Times reported that activist investor Toms Capital Investment Management has built up a stake in the retailer.

 Earnings Reports(12/26/2025)